-In addition, speed limits are heavily enforced in the United States, and new technologies have led to more effective enforcement.
+In addition, speed limits are heavily enforced in the United States, and new technologies have led to more effective enforcement to catch speeders.
 Here are some important things that you need to know about speed limit enforcement and how it has changed over the years.

 The History of Speed Limit Enforcement

 Variable speed limits are common today, but this was not always the case.
 In fact, the first variable speed limit was created in 1965, and this was in Germany.
-Currently, variable speed limits are common in work zones and areas near schools, but this was not the case anywhere prior to 1965.
+Currently, variable speed limits are common in work zones and areas near schools.
+This means that speed limits change based on the time of day or week depending on activity in the area that would increase the risks of speeding.

 Radar Was Not Always Used

-There was a time when radar enforcement was not yet common, and sometimes this prevented accurate measurement of the driver's speed.
-However, officers with a significant amount of experience in the field were sometimes able to accurately estimate the speed of a car by observation, but this was not always a reliable indicator of how fast a driver was actually traveling.
+There was a time when radar enforcement was not yet common, and sometimes this prevented accurate measurement of the driver’s speed.
+However, law enforcement officers with a significant amount of experience in the field were able to estimate the speed of a car by observation accurately enough to issue a speeding ticket.
+However, this method did not give accurate data on how fast a driver was actually traveling.

-While speed camera systems are not yet a standard practice in the United States, they are in some areas of the world, even though it's likely to become more common in the near future.
-There are a variety of reasons for this, and one of the most important ones is that speed camera systems appear to have a significant influence on the way people drive even when they aren't being observed directly.
+While speed camera systems are not yet a standard practice in the United States, they are in some areas of the world.
+They are growing in popularity in cities across the United States in recent years as well.
+There are a variety of reasons for this, and one of the most fundamental ones is that speed camera systems can catch every speeder and appear to have a significant influence on the way people drive, even when they aren’t being observed directly.

 How Many Areas In The United States Use Automated Enforcement?

-There are a large number of areas in the US where this type of enforcement is used, and there are currently more than 92 jurisdictions that use automated enforcement for speeding tickets.
-Some of these jurisdictions are making a strong impact on how speed limits are enforced within populated areas.
+There are currently close to 100 jurisdictions that use automated speed enforcement to capture images of speeders and issue speeding tickets.
+Some of these jurisdictions are making a strong impact on how speed limits are enforced and changing the way people drive on their roads.

-How Much Does Automated Enforcement Reduce Accident Rates?
+Does Automated Enforcement Reduce Accident Rates and Increase Traffic Safety?

-The specific amount that accident rates are reduced varies from one region to another, but crashes that result in injury could be reduced by somewhere between 28 and 48 percent.
-The incidences of these crashes that cause property damage but not injury may be reduced by as much as 46 to 56 percent.
-Crashes that caused serious physical injury have become 11 to 44 percent less common, and this reduction could be capable of saving many thousands of lives.
+Just how much accidents are reduced varies from one region to another, but crashes that result in injury are reduced by between 28 and 48 percent.
+The incidences of crashes that cause property damage but not injury are reduced by as much as 46 to 56 percent with automated enforcement.
+Crashes that cause serious physical injury have become 11 to 44 percent less common with speed cameras, and this reduction could be insightful in using speed cameras to save many thousands of lives.

 How Much Slower Do People Tend To Go In Regions Where Automated Enforcement Is Used?

-It was found that drivers went an average of 1 to 15 percent slower in regions where speed camera systems were utilized, which is enough to result in less serious injury and death as a result of crashes.
-The reason for the variability is that the effect of speed camera systems on drivers significantly varies depending on the type of roadway that it is being implemented on.
+Studies found that drivers went an average of 1 to 15 percent slower in regions where speed camera systems were utilized, which is enough to result in less serious injury and decreased likelihood of death in the event of a crash.
+The reason for the variability is that the effect of speed camera systems on drivers significantly varies depending on the type of roadway that it is being implemented on as well as many other individual factors in each situation.

 How Long Does It Take Jurisdictions To Implement This Enforcement?

 The specific amount of time that it takes to implement the changes varies from one region to another, but it is often somewhere between four and six months to both plan and integrate speed camera systems for speeding tickets.
-It's likely that it will take less time to integrate this technology in the future due to improvements in various types of technology.
+It’s likely that it will take less time to integrate this technology in the future due to improvements in technology training and integration.

 How Long Do The Cameras Reduce The Speed Of Drivers?

-In addition to causing drivers to go slower in the areas where speed camera systems are in place, people often tend to go slower for a significant distance beyond the zone of automated enforcement, and this can substantially reduce the frequency of accidents.
+In addition to causing drivers to go slower in the areas where speed camera systems are in place, people often tend to drive slower for a significant distance beyond the zone of automated enforcement, and this can help to substantially reduce the frequency of accidents as well.

 What Can We Expect In The Future When It Comes To Speed Limit Enforcement?